descope-sample-apps/onetap-modal/README.md

 ## Getting Started

-First, add your Descope project ID to the `.env.local`.
+First, add your Descope project ID (NEXT_PUBLIC_DESCOPE_PROJECT_ID) to the `.env.local`.
 You will also need to configure a Custom Social Provider with Google named "google-implicit".

 Then, install dependencies and run the development server: